GJQu/GJQu.github.io/_posts/2024-04-14-data-cleaning.md

 ---
 layout: post
 title: "First Attempt at Economic Research"
 date: 2024-04-21 17:26:36 +0100
-categories: [Labor Economics]
+categories: labor-economics
-tags: [Data Science, Economics]  # Tags for spec
-author: Gavin Qu  # Name of the author
-layout: single  # Layout option, "single" is commonly used for posts
-header:
-  image: "/assets/images/education_pay.png"  # Path to the header image
-  # caption: "Photo credit: [**Unsplash**](https://unsplash.com)"  # Optional caption for the header image
-toc: false  # Enable a table of contents on the page
-published: true  # If false, the post won't be published but will be drafted
+tags: data-science economics
+thumbnail: assets/img/education_pay.png
+description: A first attempt at economic research using propensity score matching to study the causal effect of marital status on earnings using the UKHLS dataset.
+giscus_comments: false
+related_posts: true
 ---
 It was in the beginning of March when I had the idea of writing my dissertation on causal inference, for those in the industry - A/B testing.
 I was in the midst of my public policy evaluation class which is more or less based on *Mostly Harmless Econometrics* by Angrist & Pischke and *Causal Inference: The Mixtape* by Scott Cunningham.